InderpalSuthar/KLayout-Blender/README.md

 This repo contain three GDS file and Three blender file and two Jupyter Notebook file for creating a complete quantum chip and exports it to GDS.
 (1) Quantiqo Full Chip - Export the GDS design using the Qiskit-Metal
 (2) 4 Qubit Demo Chip - Export the GDS Design using Qiskit-Metal
 (3) Circular Transmon Qubit - GDS design already available in KLayout in Qubit Library
+Shout to - Onry Jay Benally (Quantum Hardware Engineer at IBM)